olatunjiabel231-coder/sc200-soc-portfolio/PROJECT-1-detection-engineering/README.md

 This project focused on detecting and investigating suspicious login activity using Microsoft Sentinel.
 I collected authentication logs, created a detection query with KQL, built an analytics rule, and investigated a real incident.

 Tools Used:
-Microsoft Sentinel
+Microsoft Sentinel,
-Microsoft Defender
+Microsoft Defender,
-Microsoft Entra ID (Azure AD)
+Microsoft Entra ID (Azure AD),
-Kusto Query Language (KQL)
+Kusto Query Language (KQL),
-Log Collection
+Log Collection,
 I connected Entra ID sign-in logs to Microsoft Sentinel and confirmed that failed login activity was visible for monitoring.

 Detecting Suspicious Activity